CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

     ![](/images1/switchtoprevention.png)

-1. Navigate back to the browser tab where you accessed the application gateway website and **refresh** the tab; you will no longer be able to see the page.
+1. Navigate back to the browser tab where you accessed the application gateway website and **refresh** the tab; you will no longer be able to see the website.

    ![](images/a160.png "select gateway")